-If you see Steve around the Pittsburgh Office, be sure to say hi and welcome him to 3657!
+Tina DeMao is a Field Organizer in the Organizing Department.
+If you see Tina around the Pittsburgh Office, say hello and welcome her to 3657!